Bioconductor/EuroBioc2020/docs/workshops.md

 {% include header.md %}

+## Cloud platform

+Live instances of the workshops can be launched in the cloud freely at <http://app.orchestra.cancerdatasci.org/>.

+This website pulls the latest Docker image for each workshop (see below).

 ## Workshops

+For each workshop, this table links to the `pkgdown` website, the GitHub source repository, and the Docker image.

 | Workshop | Source | Docker  |
 | :------- | :----- | ------- |